DecReely/Blast/README.md

 # Blast

-A level-based blast puzzle game built for the Dream Games software engineering study.
+A level-based blast puzzle game.

 Tap a group of two or more adjacent same-coloured cubes to blast them.
 Larger groups collapse into special items, adjacent special items merge into combos, and the level is won by clearing every